UTY EMU-250: History

 On June 14, 2024, Hyundai Rotem won a KR₩270 billion order for the Supply and Maintenance of Distributed Power High-Speed rail from the Uzbek Railways (UTY).
 Specifically, the company signed a contract to supply vehicles and provide maintenance (2 years of light maintenance and 9 months of heavy maintenance) to the Uzbek Railways, and the railways of both countries and the company of Hyundai Rotem signed a Memorandum of understanding (MOU) for high-speed rail operation and maintenance.

+On December 10, 2025, Hyundai Rotem announced that the trains were shipped to Uzbekistan ahead of schedule.

-A total of 42 units (6 trains) of UTY EMU-250, based on the KTX-Eum model, will be delivered, with the first train planned to enter service in April 2027, with the remaining five units to follow by September of the same year.
+A total of 42 units (6 trains) of UTY EMU-250, based on the KTX-Eum model, will be delivered, with the first train entered service in May 2026, and the remaining five units to follow by September 2027.

 Specifications

-The six car UTY EMU-250 is 175m, with seats to accommodate up to 389 passengers.
+The six car UTY EMU-250 is 175 m, with seats to accommodate up to 389 passengers.
 The EMU-250 will be modified according to the Uzbek Railways' needs.
 The main differences are as follows.